Create a Future-Fit Culture

 Looking at your peak experiences, the highest moments, the best times in your life, what talents, qualities or attributes were especially working for you then?
 What strengths were you exhibiting at these times?

-Write a few words in your own words for further reflection.
+If any words come to mind, write them down in your own words for further reflection.

 Question 2: “Downs”